Assyriology: Decipherment of cuneiform

 One of the largest obstacles scholars had to overcome during the early days of Assyriology was the decipherment of curious triangular markings on many of the artifacts and ruins found at Mesopotamian sites.
 These markings, which were termed "cuneiform" by Thomas Hyde in 1700, were long considered to be merely decorations and ornaments.
 It was not until late in the 18th century that they came to be considered some sort of writing.

 In 1778 Carsten Niebuhr, the Danish mathematician, published accurate copies of three trilingual inscriptions from the ruins at Persepolis.
 Niebuhr showed that the inscriptions were written from left to right, and that each of the three inscriptions contained three different types of cuneiform writing, which he labelled Class I, Class II, and Class III (now known to be Old Persian, Akkadian, and Elamite).

 Class I was determined to be alphabetic and consisting of 44 characters, and was written in Old Persian.
 It was first deciphered by Georg Friedrich Grotefend (based on work of Friedrich Munter) and Henry Creswicke Rawlinson between 1802 and 1848.

-Class II, proved more difficult to translate.
+Class II proved more difficult to translate.
 In 1850, Edward Hincks published a paper showing that the Class II was not alphabetical, but was in fact both syllabic and ideographic, which led to its translation between 1850 and 1859.
 The language was at first called Babylonian and/or Assyrian, but has now come to be known as Akkadian.

 From 1850 onwards, there was a growing suspicion that the Semite inhabitants of Babylon and Assyria were not the inventors of cuneiform system of writing, and that they had instead borrowed it from some other language and culture.
 In 1850, Edward Hincks published a paper suggesting that cuneiform was instead invented by some non-Semitic people who had preceded the Semites in Babylon.
-In 1853, Rawlinson came to similar conclusions, texts written in this more ancient language were identified.
+In 1853, Rawlinson came to similar conclusions, and texts written in this more ancient language were identified.
 At first, this language was called "Akkadian" or "Scythian" but it is now known to be Sumerian.
 This was the first indication to modern scholarship that this older culture and people, the Sumerians, existed at all.